 Wrocław in the area of bicycle development has already achieved significant success, but for now it is only a national success.
-Until recently, we had the highest reliably measured share of cycling in city travel.
+Until recently, we had the highest reliably measured share of bicycle traffic in trips around the city.
 According to Comprehensive Traffic Research 2018, it is 6.3%.
-Bicycle traffic is growing, it is better than in other large Polish cities that are chasing Wrocław and treading on its heels, but still several times less than in nearby German cities, not to mention the bicycle leaders of Europe – cities in the Netherlands, Denmark and Switzerland.
+However, we were surpassed by Poznan with a result of 8.4% measured in 2019.
+Other Polish cities are also not idle and are catching up with Wroclaw, whose result, although the second largest in Poland, is still several times lower than in nearby German cities, not to mention the cycling leaders of Europe – cities in the Netherlands, Denmark or Switzerland.

 A cycling city is not only easier cycling or crowds of cyclists on the streets.
 It is also a better quality of life for residents.
 Large bicycle traffic is beneficial in general for the three most important problems – air quality, traffic jams in the city and road safety.
 When many people cycle, there are significantly fewer cars on the streets that pollute the air with exhaust gases.
 The air is better and we have less noise.
 Cyclists themselves are resistant to traffic jams, because they ride freely when everything else stands.
 The bill is simple.
 Each new cyclist is one car less traffic jam.
 With heavy cycling, traveling by other means of transport, especially by car, is faster.
 Not only that, in cities with a large number of cyclists there are generally fewer road accidents.
 This is probably because the drivers get used to seeing cyclists there, which means that they drive slower and more carefully.